Connect with others who understand.

 Whether you are at a routine medical appointment or you’ve made an appointment due to concerning symptoms, your doctor will perform a routine physical exam to check your general health and to look for any signs of disease or anything unusual.

 A pelvic exam is a comprehensive exam of the vagina, cervix, uterus, ovaries, fallopian tubes, and rectum.
-The doctor will insert a speculum into the vagina to look at the vagina and cervix.
+The doctor will insert a speculum into the vagina to look at it and the cervix.
 They will feel the shape, size, and position of the uterus and ovaries.
 They will also look for any abnormal swelling or lumps.
 A Pap test may be taken during this time, but it is only used to diagnose cervical cancer, not ovarian cancer.

 Imaging Tests